This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during breast reconstruction:

 You will be given general anesthesia to keep you asleep and free from pain during surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 If you are having an expander placed, your healthcare provider will make an incision and insert the expander under your muscle.
 If an implant will be placed, your healthcare provider will make an incision in your breast and make a space under the chest muscle.
 The implant will be placed into the space.
 Your healthcare provider may insert 1 or more drains near the incision to help remove extra fluid.
 This may prevent swelling and help your incision heal.
-He will close your incision with stitches and cover it with a bandage.
+He or she will close your incision with stitches and cover it with a bandage.

 What will happen after breast reconstruction: